rukykf/rikon/README.md

 - [How to use a Debugger](https://www.youtube.com/watch?v=7qZBwhSlfOo)

 In addition to the IDE you use for the code, you can download and use [DB Browser for SQLite](https://sqlitebrowser.org/) in order to open up and browse through the data in the database.
 After running the migrations, you should be able to find the SQLite database at `rikon/desktop-server/rikon.db`

+## Using Vagrant to develop on Windows OS
+If you're on a Windows machine and you intend to use Vagrant to do the development, you can do the following:

+1. Create a folder anywhere on your machine called `rikon-vagrant`
+2. Clone this repository - which contains a simple `Vagrantfile` [https://github.com/rukykf/vagrant-setup.git](https://github.com/rukykf/vagrant-setup.git)
+3. `cd` into the `vagrant-setup` folder and then clone this rikon repository into it [https://github.com/rukykf/rikon.git](https://github.com/rukykf/rikon.git)
+4. Read through the README at `vagrant-setup/README.md` to know a bit about using Vagrant.
+You can then `vagrant up` and `vagrant ssh` into the new vagrant machine.
+From there, you can proceed with the instructions for starting the application.
+5. At this point, if you're running the application within the Vagrant machine created by the `Vagrantfile` I linked to, you can expect to find the application hosted at [http://192.168.33.10:3990](http://192.168.33.10:3990) and / or [http://192.168.33.10:8080](http://192.168.33.10:8080) instead of on [http://localhost:3990](http://localhost:3990).
+So you'll be using the IP address 192.168.33.10 instead of localhost to access the application after running it.

 ## Start the Application